dmawardi/Go-Template/README.md

 7. Add the new controller to the API struct in the ./internal/routes/routes.go file.
 This allows it to be used within the Routes function in the same file.
 Build routes to use the handlers that have been created in step 4 using the api struct.
 8. Update the ApiSetup function in the ./cmd/main.go file to build the new repository, service, and controller.
-9. Add the route to the RBAC authorization policy file (./internal/auth/rbac_policy.go)
+9. Add the route to the RBAC authorization policy file (./internal/auth/rbac_policy.go) ADMIN
+10. Add a new file in ./internal/admin-panel with the title of the schema being built.
+Inside will need to contain:
+11. Add the routes in the AddAdminRoutes function in ./internal/routes/routes.go
+12. Add the route to the RBAC authorization policy file (./internal/auth/rbac_policy.go)
-10. (Testing) For e2e testing, you will need to update the controllers_test.go file in ./internal/controller.
+13. (Testing) For e2e testing, you will need to update the controllers_test.go file in ./internal/controller.
 Updates are required in the testDbRepo struct, buildAPI, setupDatabase & setupDBAuthAppModels functions

 ---